California mudslide survivors: 'Mud came in an instant'

-(CNN)Ben Hyatt rushed to wake everyone up when rivers of mud started banging the doors and walls of his Montecito, California home.
+(CNN)Ben Hyatt rushed to wake everyone up when rivers of mud started banging the doors and walls of his Montecito, California, home.

 "Seemed like just heavy rain," he said.
 "Five minutes later, heard loud whish sound.
 Mud came in an instant, like a dam breaking."